kazaz03/Programming-techniques/README.md

 # Programming-techniques
-his repository includes tasks and examples on C++ programming techniques, covering everything from basic concepts to object-oriented programming (OOP).
+This repository includes tasks and examples on C++ programming techniques, covering everything from basic concepts to object-oriented programming (OOP).